Local moving companies in Kansas City

 - In the last presidential election, New York voted Democratic and Kansas City voted Democrat.

-- During the coldest part of the year, New York reaches the temperature of 16º F and Kansas City gets down to 20º F.
+- During the coldest part of the year, New York reaches the temperature of 16º F while Kansas City only gets down to 20º F, so you may need to buy a new winter coat for your move to the Empire State.

-- In New York, it snows about 62 inches annually vs. 15 inches of snow in Kansas City.
+- In New York, it snows about 62 inches annually, compared to the 15 inches of snow in Kansas City.
+Make sure you like the cold and enjoy snowy weather before making the move.

 Comparing the pros of Kansas City, MO, vs. New York: